Understanding the Basics of Cryptocurrency Trading Bots

 Below are some basic things to know when getting started with bot trading.
 This isn’t a step-by-step bot set-up guide, just a list of what you need to know to make your own choices.

-- As with cryptocurrency mining, there isn’t much information online geared toward bot trading beginners, and there are some barriers to entry.
-Barriers include the need to understand some basic coding, need to understand crypto trading, and need to understand some technical analysis (TA).
+- As with cryptocurrency mining, there isn’t much information online geared toward bot trading beginners (although this has changed a bit over the years), and there are some barriers to entry.
+Barriers include the need to understand some basic coding with many bots, need to understand crypto trading with any bot that lets you customize it, and need to understand some technical analysis (TA) in most cases.
 If you have specific questions, you can ask me below.

 - Bot trading isn’t inherently profitable.
 In fact, you could lose money quickly if you don’t play your cards right.
 Many bots cost money, plus there are fees, plus a bad strategy for a given market and trading pair can result in a loss.
 Bots are very useful, but they also come with lots of complicated risks.